fredrikaubert/openalpr-pi/README.md

 ## What you must do

-a.
-Connect rPi to network
+* Connect rPi to network

-b.
-Export your key to rPi
+* Export your key to rPi

 ```
 ssh pi@<rPi ip address> 'mkdir .ssh'
 cat ~/.ssh/id_rsa.pub | ssh pi@<rPi ip address> 'cat >> .ssh/authorized_key'
 ```

-c.
-Edit the file "production", and modify it with correct ip address to your rPi.
+* Edit the file "production", and modify it with correct ip address to your rPi.

-d.
-Copy provisioning/roles/wlan/vars/main.yml.example to provisioning/roles/wlan/vars/main.yml, and enter your wifi credentials (or delete the "wlan" line in playbook.yml if you don't want wlan).
+* Copy provisioning/roles/wlan/vars/main.yml.example to provisioning/roles/wlan/vars/main.yml, and enter your wifi credentials (or delete the "wlan" line in playbook.yml if you don't want wlan).

-e.
-Run the playbook:
+* Run the playbook:

 ```
 ansible-playbook -i production playbook.yml